Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 • Compulsorily, every E-commerce operator must file GSTR-8 on or before the 10th of the coming month of a tax period.

-• In part D of GSTR 2A, the details of the GSTR-8 which is filed by the E-commerce operator is present.
+• In part D of GSTR 2A, the details of the GSTR-8 which is filed by the E-commerce operator are present.

 • GSTR-8 contains 8 headings and most of them are auto-filled.